Henry Martyn Baird

 Henry Martyn Baird (January 17, 1832 – November 1906) was an American historian and educator.
 He is best known as a historian of the Huguenots.

 Life

 A son of Robert Baird (1798–1863), the Presbyterian preacher and author who worked both in the United States and in Europe for the cause of temperance, Henry Martyn Baird was born in Philadelphia, Pennsylvania, on January 17, 1832.
+He was the younger brother of Charles Washington Baird, a Presbyterian minister and historian.

 The younger Baird spent eight years of his early youth with his father in Paris and Geneva, and in 1850 graduated from New York University.
 He then lived for two years in Italy and Greece, was a student in the Union Theological Seminary in New York City from 1853 to 1855 and, in 1856, graduated from the Princeton Theological Seminary.

 Employed for four years as a tutor at the College of New Jersey (now Princeton University), Henry Martyn Baird was then employed as a professor of Greek language and literature at New York University from 1859 until his death.